 Location: United Kingdom

-Purpose: The purpose of this study in participants with recently diagnosed HIV infection is to determine whether using ART plus the ChAdV63.HIVconsv and MVA.HIVconsv vaccines plus the investigational latency-reversing agent vorinostat can lead to a greater reduction in the size of the latent HIV reservoir when compared to taking only ART.11
+Purpose: The purpose of this study is to determine whether using a combination of ART, the ChAdV63.HIVconsv and MVA.HIVconsv vaccines, and another investigational drug (vorinostat) can lead to a greater reduction in the size of the latent HIV reservoir than using ART alone.10

 For more details on the studies listed above, see the Health Professional version of this drug summary.

-A Phase I trial (HIV-CORE 001; NCT01024842) of MVA.HIVconsv in adults on ART who were virologically suppressed was also completed.
-This study looked at the safety of MVA.HIVconsv, its ability to produce an immune response in the body, and its ability to reduce the size of the latent HIV reservoir.12,13
+A (HIV-CORE 001; NCT01024842) of MVA.HIVconsv in adults on ART who were virologically suppressed was also completed.
+This study looked at the safety of MVA.HIVconsv, its ability to produce an immune response in the body, and its ability to reduce the size of the latent HIV reservoir.11,12

 What side effects might MVA.HIVconsv cause?